chriscarrollsmith/htmx-examples-api/README.md

 # HTMX Examples Semantic Search API

-This repository contains a PostgREST API for semantic search over HTMX examples.
+This repository contains a PostgREST API for semantic search over HTMX code examples.
 The API leverages vector embeddings to find examples based on semantic similarity rather than just keyword matching, allowing for more intuitive and relevant search results.

 ## Overview